exshak/cafe-site/README.md

 ---

-Cafelina aims to provide a clean coffee shop experience with an extensive menu selection, order invoicing & checkout to your nearest store location.
+Cafelina is a Coffee Shop and Bakery website that displays menus and products from Contentful's CMS API using Gatsby and GraphQL.
+It provides a clean Coffee Shop experience through Bootstrap responsive design and order processing with the Snipcart checkout API.

 _Have a great idea to contribute?
 Make a pull request, I'm always looking for ways to improve [Cafelina](https://cafelina.netlify.com)._